umarhassan-mitodl/21m.011-fall-2024/content/pages/week-7-lecture-7-codifying-and-pushing-boundaries-of-the-classical-style.md

 ## Wider Context

-OPTIONAL: For a wider context, see [Oxford Reference for timelines of world history by century](https://www.oxfordreference.com/browse?type_0=timelines).
+OPTIONAL: For a wider context, see {{% resource_link "9a90543c-aedd-4542-977f-d5857de24d9b" "Oxford Reference for timelines of world history by century" %}}.